 - Ceramic bearings allow a higher preload without generating heat.

-- The output from the rotary encoder allows the setting of indexing stops without indicating a position on a sine plate.
+- The programmable interface allows precise positioning, without indicating a position on a sine plate.

 - The unit is submersible.